 Scarlet Sage, Hummingbird Sage, Blood Sage, Texas Sage, Tropical Sage, Red Sage, Indian Fire…

-Salvia coccinea Buc’hoz ex Etl. is the correct and accepted scientific name for this species of Salvia.
-It was named and described by Pierre Joseph Buc’hoz in Histoire Universelle du Règne Végetal but I don’t know the date.
-It was later described giving credit to Buc’hoz by Andreas Ernst Etlinger in Commentatio Botanico-Medica de Salvia in 1777.
+Salvia coccinea Buc’hoz ex Etl. is the accepted scientific name for this species of Salvia.
+It was described as such by Andreas Ernst Etlinger in Commentatio Botanico-Medica de Salvia in 1777.
+Mr. Etlinger gives credit to Pierre Joseph Buc’hoz for first naming and describing the species in Histoire Universelle du Règne Végetal but I don’t know the date.

 They are certainly not the earliest seeds to come up in the spring but eventually, they do emerge.
 Once they get started, they grow very fast.
 Next thing you know, they have branched out are loaded with flowers.